wyx087/solar-owl/README.md

 - The current log file will disappear if RPi power is interrupted.
 Use "sudo halt" command to safely shutdown RPi
 - On RPi, there should be the following:
-  - 1 start up task: compiled ilm (or il)
+  - 1 start up task: compiled ilm (or il)  This is also done in solarlog-persist.service.
+However, the service requires customisation to work out of box on Raspbian
-  - 2 background scheduled tasks: solarlog-save.sh at 23:59, solarlog-persist sync every hour
+  - 2 background scheduled tasks: solarlog-save.sh at 23:59, solarlog-persist.service sync every hour
   - 1 systemd using solarlog-persist.service, which runs solarlog-persist
 - To build il.c, use the following command: gcc -lwiringPi -o il il.c
 - To build ilm.c, use the following command: gcc -pthread -lwiringPi -o ilm ilm.c